bruceravel/demeter/documentation/Artemis/data.rst

-Note that the paths list is populated with the paths assigned to these data and that the right hand side of the Data window displays the details about a particular path.
-Clicking on an item in the paths list causes that path to be displayed on the right.
+Note that the paths list is populated with the paths assigned to these data and that the right hand side of the Data window displays the details about a particular path.  :mark:`leftclick,..` Clicking on an item in the paths list causes that path to be displayed on the right.

 Note that each path in the path list has a check button associated with it.
 These check buttons are involved in much of the functionality described below.

 Some vocabulary: The highlighted path is displayed on the right and is said to be :quoted:`selected`.
 When a paths check button is checked, it is said to be :quoted:`marked`.
 In this example, the first path is selected and no paths have yet been marked.